 In an historic decision, the full High Court of Australia rules the NSWRL’s transfer system invalid.
 The system had been challenged by Balmain forward Dennis Tutty, who showed considerable fortitude to pursue the action which cost him two years of his career and possibly a premiership with Balmain in 1969.

 Illawarra become the 13th team to be included in the 1982 premiership through a vote of the NSWRL general committee.
-A team representing Canberra are named the 14th team early in 1981.
+A team representing Canberra was named the 14th team early in 1981.

 James Tamou was born in Palmerston North.
 After making his debut with the Cowboys in 2009, the towering prop spent eight seasons with the club and was a key member of their 2015 premiership-winning team.